 During her cupcakes song, Pinkie even popped into the foreground while she was still in the background two times.

 Derpy Hooves goes from bobbin' for apples to appearing in the tub in "Luna Eclipsed".

 In Lesson Zero, when Pinkie's rolling with laughter at Twilight's Super OCD, she's outside the quilt and in front of Twi.
 When Twilight turns around to talk to Applejack, Pinkie has somehow moved behind AJ and the rest of the Mane Cast, near the opposite edge of the quilt.
 Not that this is in any way unusual for her...

-Oh My Celestia!: Has happened several times, in such forms as "Thank Celestia", "In the name of Celestia", and "With Celestia as my witness".
+Oh My Gods!: Has happened several times, in such forms as "Thank Celestia", "In the name of Celestia", and "As Celestia is my witness".

 As of Season Two it looks like The One Guy might become a rotating position with Spike and Big McIntosh currently trading on and off.

 Once per Episode: The episodes (particularly in the first season) usually end with a pony writing a letter to Celestia about the moral of that particular episode.
 This was usually done by Twilight in the first season, then expanded to the rest of the Mane Six in the second season.
 The third season seems to be moving away from this routine however, as only a couple of episodes have involved somepony writing Celestia a letter.